ajinkyacodes/javascript-apps/README.md

 - PHP

 ## PHP Calculator
 PHP Calulator with basic arithmetic operations such as addition, subtraction, multiplication and division.
 - PHP
 - HTML
 - CSS

 ### Random Jokes
+This is a random joke generator app.
+It shuffles jokes with different categories.
 - HTML
 - CSS
 - jQuery

 ### Weather Forecast
+This app shows the current weather of the inputted city, country.
 - HTML
 - CSS
 - JavaScript

 ### ABOUT ME
 My name is Ajinkya.
 I am a Laravel Developer.
 You can visit my website [ajinkyacodes.com](https://ajinkyacodes.com) for more info.